Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/InternalDegreesOfFreedom.md

 #### Local level: Fock and FID

 Roughly speaking, these systems share similar internal structures of local Hilbert spaces termed as the [Fock space](https://en.wikipedia.org/wiki/Fock_space) where the generators of local algebras are the annihilation and creation operators.
 Besides the nambu index to distinguish whether it is an annihilation one or a creation one, such a generator usually adopts an orbital index and a spin index.
-Thus, the type [`FID`](@ref)`<:`[`IID`](@ref), which specifies a certain internal degree of freedom of a local [Fock space](https://en.wikipedia.org/wiki/Fock_space), has the following attributes:
+Thus, the type [`FID`](@ref)`<:`[`IID`](@ref), which specifies a certain local generator of a local Fock algebra, has the following attributes:
 * `orbital::Int`: the orbital index
 * `spin::Int`: the spin index
 * `nambu::Int`: the nambu index, which must be 0, 1(annihilation) or 2(creation).